electron/electron/docs/api/browser-window.md

 * `nodeIntegration` Boolean - Whether node integration is enabled.
 Default is `true`.
-* `preload` String - Specifies a script that will be loaded before other scripts run in the page.
-This script will always have access to node APIs no matter whether node integration is turned on or off.
-The value should be the absolute file path to the script.
+* `preload` String - A comma separated list of scripts that will be loaded before other scripts run in the page.
+These script will always have access to node APIs no matter whether node integration is turned on or off.
+Each comma separated value should be an absolute file path to the script.
-  When node integration is turned off, the preload script can reintroduce Node global symbols back to the global scope.
+  When node integration is turned off, the preload scripts can reintroduce Node global symbols back to the global scope.
 See example [here](process.md#event-loaded).
 * `session` [Session](session.md#class-session) - Sets the session used by the